 Along the same lines, when looking for a job, possible employers will look for you on social media, so make sure your Facebook page, Twitter and Instagram feeds are free of offensive material and don’t show you getting drunk constantly.

 Have a clean, simple resume.
 Even fresh out of high school with no formal work experience, most people have activities from school, volunteer service, babysitting, clubs they were active in, or something they can list to show responsibility.
 Make sure all spelling is correct.
+Get the best fonts on your resume to improve its aesthetic qualities.
 Have five people look at it for accuracy and suggestions.

 After all that preparation, you’re ready for the job search.
 Start with people you know.
 Most of the time, employers will hire someone recommended by one of their current employees or someone they know over an unknown candidate with a decent resume.

 This may not seem fair, but as a company, it is safer to have someone vouching for their new employee.
 If someone they trust believes that a person would be an asset to the company and a good employee, that person is likely to be considered much more highly than someone with no ties.